Krysthecoder/Krysthecoder/README.md

 ### Hello!!!

 I'm Krysthopher Ruiz, currently learning as much as possible about web development.
-I haven't tried the backend, but I will shortly.
+I haven't tried the backend yet, but I will shortly.

 Love dogs, anime, and code.